charlizemanuel/charlizemanuel.github.io/index.md

 * Lab 12

-    Lab 12, part 1 was one of my favorite projects I did because it was really interesting learning about how gifs and images really are made.
+    Lab 12, part 1 was one of my favorite projects I did because it was interesting learning about how gifs and images really are made.
     I was able to write functions and code that were able to create images and gifs that were animated.
 It is really interesting learning about how everything we see on our computers and our phones are being made with